 © Basnight’s Lone Cedar Cafe

-Basnight’s Lone Cedar Café is a waterfront restaurant that delivers fresh, quality, and local Outer Banks seafood in Nags Head, North Carolina.
+Basnight’s Lone Cedar Cafe is a waterfront restaurant that delivers fresh, quality, and local Outer Banks seafood in Nags Head, North Carolina.
 The restaurant has maintained its tradition of receiving its seafood daily on its docks from local fishermen.
 It is then brought inside and cleaned, expertly prepared, and transformed into sensational dishes by the restaurant’s talented culinary team.
 Patrons dining here will enjoy warm hospitality, exquisite meals prepared with organic ingredients, and breathtaking Atlantic Ocean views.
 They’ll find menu favorites like the Fresh Whole Boneless Flounder with Jumbo Lump Crabmeat Stuffing & Dijon Beurre Blanc, served with seasonal vegetables and a grit cake.
-Browse best places to visit in North Carolina on your getaway.

 7623 S Virginia Dare Trail, Nags Head, NC, Phone: 252-441-5405